Isaac Jean-Francois

 Jean-François is committed to the intersection between academia and advocacy work and serves as the Secretary of the Board of Directors of the Stonewall Community Foundation based in New York City.

 Jean-François earned his B.A. from Columbia University in Women, Gender, and Sexuality Studies, Cum Laude.
-He holds a Certificate of Study from the European Graduate School in Saas-Fee, Switzerland.
+He holds a Certificate of Study from the European Graduate School in Saas-Fee, Switzerland and completed the Scholar’s Program at The Western New England Institute for Psychoanalysis.